US and EU slam Palestinian president's remarks on Holocaust

 The Palestinian Authority exercises limited self-rule in territory occupied by Israel since the 1967 Middle East war and where Palestinians seek to establish an independent state.

-Abbas' remarks were also condemned by Germany's ambassador to Israel, Steffen Seibert, who said in a post on the social messaging platform X: "The Palestinians deserve to hear the historical truth from their leader, not such distortions."
+Abbas' remarks were also condemned by Germany's ambassador to Israel, Steffen Seibert, who said in a post on the social messaging platform X, formerly known as Twitter: "The Palestinians deserve to hear the historical truth from their leader, not such distortions."

 Abbas has rebuffed repeated demands from the Palestinian public to step down during his two decades in power.

-(Reporting by Emily Rose, James Mackenzie and Ali Sawafta; editing by Mark Heinrich)
+(Reporting by Emily Rose, James Mackenzie and Ali Sawafta; editing by Mark Heinrich and Leslie Adler)

 ((Emily.Rose@thomsonreuters.com;))